 The Atlas of the Rhode Island Book Trade in the Eighteenth Century attempts to map as many members of the book trade as possible—printers, booksellers, and many more—in both space and time.
-The project was begun by Jordan Goffin at the Rhode Island Historical Society in April of 2009 and made available online in August of 2010.
+The project was begun at the Rhode Island Historical Society in April of 2009 and made available online in August of 2010.

 For more information about how to use the Atlas, see the guide.